TharunAts/People-Smoking-in-restricted-places-Object-Detection/README.md

 Clone the darknet repository https://github.com/pjreddie/darknet and follow the steps as mentioned below. \
 Create darknet environment which works with GPU.\
 You can follow detailed instructions at https://pjreddie.com/darknet/install/#cuda.
 But its so tedious.\
-Instead you can use cloud GPU(Paperspace) which comes with default darknet environment.
+Instead you can use cloud GPU(Paperspace) or Google colab which comes with default darknet environment.
 ### Step 2 ###
 Create your own cfg file(yolov3-tiny1) based on current objects(In our case Smoking and No_Smoking_Area).\
 You have to edit yolov3-tiny.cfg.Change the number of filters to 21(classes+5)*3.\